quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 If the Reliable Size is larger than the Final Size, the receiver MUST close the connection with a connection error of type FRAME_ENCODING_ERROR.

-RESET_STREAM_AT frames are ack-eliciting.
+RESET_STREAM_AT frames are ack-eliciting, and MUST only be sent in the application data packet number space.
 When lost, they MUST be retransmitted, unless the stream state has transitioned to "Data Recvd" or "Reset Recvd" due to transmission and acknowledgement of other frames (see {{multiple-frames}}).

 # Resetting Streams